RAD Diversified REIT Files Chapter 11 Amid SEC Enforcement and Florida AG Ponzi Probe

 SEC Enforcement, Florida AG Investigation, and Filing Triggers

-The First Day Declaration identifies a sequence of operational, regulatory, and financial pressures that drove the filing.
 CRO Katie S. Goodman attributed the chapter 11 petitions to a combination of regulatory scrutiny, private litigation, and sustained negative cash flow across the portfolio.
-The declaration also frames the chapter 11 cases as a vehicle to preserve and maximize asset value, install independent restructuring oversight, and investigate potential claims and prepetition transfers.
+The First Day Declaration describes the chapter 11 cases as a vehicle to preserve and maximize asset value, install independent restructuring oversight, and investigate potential claims and prepetition transfers.

 Regulatory actions.
 On February 2, 2024, the SEC declared the company's Regulation A offering statement abandoned, terminating the debtors' ability to raise capital from non-accredited investors.
 The company had filed multiple amended Form 1-A filings but the offering circular never received qualification, and it had stopped filing annual reports (Form 1-K) after fiscal year 2021 and semiannual reports (Form 1-SA) after September 2022.
 On the same day, the board froze the share redemption program, refusing all pending and new redemption requests, a freeze that remained in effect through the petition date.